angrwl/ProgrammingForFinance/README.md

 advice you to download (if not already done so) the module `mpl_finance` by doing the command `pip install mpl_finance` on the terminal of a windows computer.
 And then on py file, write `from mpl_finance import candlestick_ohlc`

+## Quantopian

+Sentdex moves on to coding in a website called **quantopian** halfway which allows easier access to pricing data and many more cool tricks.
+Once I am finished with the whole series, I will upload the **ipython notebooks** here; however to run these notebooks, you will need to create an account at `quantopian.com` to be able to make use of their in-built functions.

 ## More Info

 The folder named `Practices_few_episodes` is me myself trying to understand what is going on in his starting few episodes